-(e)(iv) Impairment of deemed loan to Originator
+(e)(iv) Impairment of financial assets to BOS

 At initial recognition, an impairment allowance is required for expected credit losses ("ECL") resulting from default events expected within the next 12 months (12-month ECL).

 At each balance sheet date an assessment is made as to whether, as a result of one or more events occurring after initial recognition, there is objective evidence that the deemed loan has had a significant increase in credit risk.